 6. Add images that emphasize your arguments

 This aspect is strongly related to #3.
-Images help to make a longer text easier to read.
-In fact, some research suggests that an image every couple of sentences can multiply the number of social shares a post gets.
+Images help to make a long text easier to read.
+In fact, some research suggests that a picture every couple of sentences can multiply the number of social shares a post gets.

 Image Source: BuzzSumo